jnichols-pdx/cs494-irc/readme.md

 # Known Bugs:

 There is a bug in either the library crate which provides Tabbed views in Cursive, or how this client interacts with them.
-If one switches to a chat tab that is NOT at the right end of the list with the ctrl + arrow key shortcuts, /leaves that chat window, and then clicks on one of the remaining tabs the UI thread may crash.
+If one switches to a chat tab that is _not_ at the right end of the list with the ctrl + arrow key shortcuts, /leaves that chat window, and then clicks on one of the remaining tabs the UI thread may crash.
 To avoid this error one should first switch to a tab they wish to close either by clicking on its name, or by highlighting its tab with the arrow keys and pressing Enter.
 If you are